zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-sandy-bridge/index.md

 ### What's going on here?

-[Verified boot](/chromium-os/chromiumos-design-docs/verified-boot) is the process by which Chrome OS ensures that you are running only the software that shipped with your device.
+[Verified boot](/chromium-os/chromiumos-design-docs/verified-boot) is the process by which ChromeOS ensures that you are running only the software that shipped with your device.
 The process starts with the read-only BIOS, which is built into the device at the factory and can't be modified without disassembly (please don't try that; you'll void your warranty).
 The read-only BIOS verifies